Bringing Families Home Program

 homelessness, to increase family reunification, and to prevent foster care placement.

-Twelve counties were funded in the first grant cycle (July 2016 – June 2019) and funding for the July 2019 – June
+As of FY 2020-21, 22 grantees are participating in BFH and each program is tailored to meet the needs of the local community.
+Twelve counties were funded in the first grant cycle (July 2016 – June 2019) and 22 counties and one tribe are participating in the July 2019 – June 2022 cycle.

 BFH targets families involved with the child welfare system who are experiencing homelessness.
 For BFH, homelessness

 Welfare and Institutions Code 16523.
 Amongst those who are eligible, funded programs should